Complaints Procedure Statement

 Since the 1st September 2003 governing bodies of all maintained Schools and Nursery Schools in England have been required, under Section 29 of the Education Act (2002), summarised in Annex A, to have in place a procedure to deal with all complaints relating to their School and to any community facility or service that the School provides.
 This does not limit complainants to parents or carers of children registered at the school, a complainant could be a member of the wider community or the representative of an ex-pupil.
 The law also requires the procedure to be publicised.

-The majority of issues raised are concerns rather than complaints; however Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School are committed to taking these seriously, at the earliest stage, in the hope of keeping the number of formal complaints to a minimum and without the need for escalation to formal procedures.
+The majority of issues raised are concerns rather than complaints; however Saltaire Primary School is committed to taking these seriously, at the earliest stage, in the hope of keeping the number of formal complaints to a minimum and without the need for escalation to formal procedures.
 Conversely, depending on the nature of the complaint, you may choose to, or be requested to follow the School’s Formal Complaints procedure.

 Our prime aim is to resolve the complaint as fairly and speedily as possible.
 Formal complaints will be dealt with in a sensitive, impartial and confidential manner.
 The following details outline the stages that can be used to resolve complaints.

-Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School Policy has four main stages.
+Saltaire Primary School's Policy has four main stages.
 In summary they are as follows: -

 • Stage 1 (informal): concern heard by an appropriate staff member